zionchurchalmaty-jpg/zion-church/content/legal/GNBC_Terms_of_Service.md

 When using our Services, you agree not to:

-* Use the Services for any unlawful purpose or in violation of these Terms
+- Use the Services for any unlawful purpose or in violation of these Terms
-* Post or transmit any content that is harmful, offensive, obscene, or inappropriate
+- Post or transmit any content that is harmful, offensive, obscene, or inappropriate
-* Harass, threaten, or discriminate against others
+- Harass, threaten, or discriminate against others
-* Impersonate any person or entity or misrepresent your affiliation
+- Impersonate any person or entity or misrepresent your affiliation
-* Attempt to gain unauthorized access to any portion of the Services
+- Attempt to gain unauthorized access to any portion of the Services
-* Interfere with or disrupt the integrity or performance of the Services
+- Interfere with or disrupt the integrity or performance of the Services
-* Use automated systems to access the Services without permission
+- Use automated systems to access the Services without permission
-* Collect personal information of other users without consent
+- Collect personal information of other users without consent
-* Use the Services for commercial solicitation or advertising unrelated to church activities
+- Use the Services for commercial solicitation or advertising unrelated to church activities

 # **4\.
 Content**

 ## **4.1 Our Content**

-All content on our Services, including but not limited to sermons, articles, graphics, logos, images, audio, video, and software ("Church Content"), is owned by or licensed to Good News Bible Church and is protected by copyright, trademark, and other intellectual property laws.
+All content on our Services, including but not limited to sermons, articles, graphics, logos, images, audio, video, and software ("Church Content"), is owned by or licensed to Церкось Сион and is protected by copyright, trademark, and other intellectual property laws.
 Church Content is provided for personal, non-commercial, spiritual use.
 You may share sermon recordings and ministry resources for non-commercial purposes with attribution to GNBC.

 ## **4.2 User Content**